shenlin192/My-little-technique/Frontend standard.md

 7. If you are writing a simply page, do not seperate all `@media` logic in little pieces, mix them according to different section of the HTML structure.
 8. Do not leave the unused style code in your css files.
 Remember to delete them after your test
 9. Think about to code in less.
 It can help you better organise your code.
+10. It's recommended to style the `font-size` with unit `rem` unit.
+By doing so, whenever you modify the font-size of root element (html), all elements with `rem` units of the entire page will change accordingly.

 A good example to use breakpoints